oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/kubernetes-solution-installation/kubernetes-solution-installation.md

 To navigate to Kubernetes Monitoring and Management application, follow one of the following two methods.

-1. To manually navigate to the application, follow the following steps:
+1. To manually navigate to the application:

     - From Navigation Menu ![navigation-menu](images/navigation-menu.png) > **Marketplace** > **All Applications**.
 ![marketplace-navigation](./images/marketplace-navigation.gif " ")